ranidspace/tumblr-x-years-ago/README.md

 ## Setup

-Clone this repository, optionally create a venv, then run `pip install PyTumblr2`.
+Clone this repository or just download the python file, optionally create a venv, then run `pip install PyTumblr2`.

 You will need a tumblr application consumer and secret token, you can get this by visiting [tumblr's application page](https://www.tumblr.com/oauth/apps) and